JHeflinger/flora/README.md

 to the game engine itself!

 ## Features

+### Current Features

 Flora includes but is not limited to the following features:
-- Intuitive Graphical Interface
+- Intuitive graphical interface
-- Entity Component System
+- Entity component system
+- OpenGL rendering support
+- 2D and 3D renderer
+- Custom textures and animations
+- Precompiled entity components
+- Scene serialization
+- 2D physics
+- Developer tools and stats
+- And so much more!

+### Features to Come

+Currently Flora has these major features planned for development:
-- OpenGL, DirectX, and Vulkan support
+- DirectX and Vulkan support
 - Scripting with C# or native scripting with C++
-- Asset Library
 - Build capablities
-- 2D and 3D Renderer
-- And so much more!
+- Asset library
+- Reflection system
+- Particle system
+- Text rendering
+- Audio capabilities
+- Network capabilities

 ## How to Use
 Flora itself is split into 2 main components!
 This makes it easier for developers to branch out and use flora as not just